worldline/3loc/readme.md

 level=debug
 ```

+You can provide a category named `all` in order to customize all loggers level at once.
+This `all` general configuration will always be overriden by logger-specific configuration.

 The conf is regularly watched so you can change you file while 3loc is running.

 By convention, each actions/expectation uses its own logger, so you can have a fine-grained tunning.